bdwilliamson/ensembleselect_supplementary/code/sims/README.md

 ## Properties under various data-generating mechanisms

-The following code will replicate the results in Section 4 of the main manuscript (Figures 1--4) and Sections 2.4--2.5 of the Supplementary Material (Figures S1--S12).
+The following code will replicate the results in Section 4 of the main manuscript (Figures 1 and 2) and Section 2 of the Supplementary Material (Figures S1--S35).

 The simulation uses the following files:
 * `submit_all_ms_sims.sh`: Submit all simulations for this section.
 * `submit_sim_feature_select.sh`: Batch submission of a group of jobs to a Slurm scheduler.
-* `run_sim_feature_select.R`: the main R script for this simulation.
+* `run_sim_feature_select.R`: the main R script for this simulation, corresponding to Scenarios 1 and 3--5.
+Runs the simulation `nreps_per_job` times for a specified set of parameters.
+* `investigate_lasso_performance.R`: the second main R script for this simulation, corresponding to Scenarios 2 and 6--8.
 Runs the simulation `nreps_per_job` times for a specified set of parameters.
 * `select_once.R`: Runs the simulation a single time for a specified set of parameters.
 * `gen_data.R`: Generate a dataset.
 * `fit_extra_layers.R`: Do variable selection based on the specified algorithm (e.g., lasso, lasso + knockoffs, SL).